ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 Contact Information

-Highest priority must be parsed correctly or your application may get rejected automatically.
+The highest-priority item must be parsed correctly, or your application may be automatically rejected.

 Professional Summary

-High importance the first keyword-rich section that heavily influences ATS scoring.
+High importance is placed on the first keyword-rich section, which heavily influences ATS scoring.

 Work Experience